-Not Observed Unsatisfactory Needs Improvement Proficient O Excellent

-3c: Chairing evaluation team Psychologist declines to assume leadership of the evaluation team.
+Not Observed Unsatisfactory Needs Improvement Proficient O Excellent 3c: Chairing evaluation tcam Psychologist declines to assume leadership of the evaluation team.
 Psychologist assumes leadership of the evaluation team when directed to do so, preparing eligibility paperwork.
 Psychologist assumes leadership of the evaluation team as a standard expectation.
 Psychologist assumes leadership of the evaluation team and takes initiatives in assembling materials for meetings.

-Standard or Alton Framework: 3c

-Component

-Aligned to:

-Evidence Meeting agendas

-Examples: IEP paperwork Completed initial/re-evaluat Updated contact sheets Ie Point sheet Evidence of attempts at pare Evidence of contact with teat ent contact
+Standard or Component Aligned to: Alton Framework: 3c Evidence Examples: Meeting agendas IEP paperwork Completed initial/re-evaluat Updated contact sheets Ie Point sheet Evidence of attempts at pare Evidence of contact with teat ent contact Observation Notes:

-Observation Notes:

-CLUSTER 4: PROFESSIONAL RESPONSIBIL TIES AND COMPETENCIES Not Observed Unsatisfactory Needs Improvement Proficient Excellent 4a: Communicating with Families Psychologist fails to communicate with families and secure necessary permission for evaluations or communicates in an insensitive manner.
-Psychologist's communication with families is partially successful; permissions are obtained, but there are occasional insensitivities to cultural and linguistic traditions.
-Psychologist communicates with family and secures necessary permission for evaluations and does so in a manner sensitive to cultural and linguistic traditions.
+lot Observed Unsatisfactory Needs Improvement Proficient () Excellent O 4a: Communicating with Families Psychologist fails to communicate with families and secure necessary permission for evaluations or communicates in an insensitive manner.
+Psychologist's communication with families is partially successful; permussions are obtained, but there are occasional insensitivities to cultural and linguistic traditions.
+Psychologist communicates with family and secures necessary permission for evaluations and does so in a mannet sensitive to cultural and linguistic traditions.
 Psychologist secures necessary permissions and communicates with families in a manner highly sensitive to cultural and linguistic traditions.
-Psychologist reaches out to families of students to enhance trust.
-Standard or Component Aligned to: Alton Framework 4b Evidence Examples: Emails/narratives Domain paperwork with docu Invitations Permission slips Log of parent meetings IEP documentation Phone logs Other artifacts you deem apprent Observation Notes:
+Psychologist reaches out to families of students to enhance trust Standurd or Component Aligned to: Alton Framework 4b Evidence Examples: Emails/narratives Domain paperwork with doc Invitations Permission slips Log of parent meetings IEP documentation Phone logs Other sritfacts you doen app Observation Notes:

-Not Observed 🔘 Unsatisfactory Needs Improvement Proficient O Excellent O 4b: Participating in a professional community Psychologist does not attend Professional Learning Communities or Professional Development opportunities Psychologist attends PLCs and Professional Development opportunities when specifically requested Psychologist attends PLCs and Professional Development opportunities as they are available.
+Not Observed 🔘 Unsatisfactory Needs Improvement Proficient O Excellent O

+4b: Participating in a professional community Psychologist does not attend Professional Learning Communities or Professional Development opportunities Psychologist attends PLCs and Professional Development opportunities when specifically requested Psychologist attends PLCs and Professional Development opportunities as they are available.
 Psychologist is a member of a school team and participates in a leadership, RTI, PBIS, etc. team.
 Psychologist attends and participates in PLCs and Professional Development opportunities as they are available.
-Psychologist is a member of a school team and participates in a leadership, RTI, PBIS, etc. team.
+Psychologist is a member of a school team and participates in a leadership, RT1, PBIS, etc. team.
 Psychologist initiates opportunities to share resources and contribute to continued learning environment.

-Standard or Component Aligned to: Alton Framework: 4d I Evidence Examples: Professional memberships Professional Development CEU's Narratives of community involvement Faculty meetings Sharing resources - handouts, teaching materials, PowerPoints, websites, workshops Conferences Mentoring/sharing knowledge and resources Presentation at PD Institute Building relations in professional community Collaboration with colleagues School events/volunteering Other artifacts you deem appropriate Observation Notes:
+Standard or Alton Framework: 4d

+Component

+Aligned to:

+Evidence Professional memberships

+Examples: Professional Development CEU's

+Narratives of community involution lvement

+Faculty meetings to the second to prove private sector

+Sharing resources - handouts, Conferences teaching materials, PowerPoints, websit es, workshops

+Mentoring/sharing knowledge e and resources

+Presentation at PD Institute

+Building relations in profession Collaboration with colleagues

+School events/volunteering

+Observation Other artifacts you deem appr opriate

+Notes:

+nous.

-ATTENDANCE Unsatisfactory Needs Improvement Proficient O Excellent Educator Attendance NOT APPLICABLE Educator exceeds the number of sick/personal days allotted and used unapproved dock days and/or educator fails to properly notify supervisor AND fails to enter absence(s) into the district's electronic employee system for reporting absences (currently eSchool Solutions) Educator does not exceed the number of sick/personal days allotted or used unapproved dock days.
-Educator also properly notifies supervisor in a timely fashion AND enter absence(s) into the district's electronic employee system for reporting absences (currently eSchool Solutions) NOT APPLICABLE NOTES:
+ATTENDANCE Unsatisfactory Needs Improvement 🔘 Proficient O Excellent Educator Attendance NOT APPLICABLE Educator exceeds the number of sick/personal days allotted and used unapproved dock days and/or educator fails to properly notify supervisor AND fails to enter absence(s) into the district's electronic employee system for reporting absences (currently eSchool Solutions) Educator does not exceed the number of sick/personal days allotted or used unapproved dock days.
+Educator also properly notifies supervisor in a timely fashion AND enter absence(s) into the district's electronic employee system for reporting absences teurrently eSchool Solutions) NOT APPLICABLE NOTES: -

-Staff Signature:

-Date:

-Administrator Signature:
+Staff Signature: Date Administrator Signature: Date:

-Date: